cdauksas/BikeShare/README.md

   #6.
 Act
-After collecting, cleaning, transforming, and organizing the 12 datasets we have enough evidence to suggest answers to the business related questions.
+After collecting, cleaning, transforming, and organizing the 12 datasets we have enough evidence to answer the business related questions.
 Conclusion based on our analysis:
   - Casual riders take longer rides on average compared to members.
   - Casual riders tend to use this service on the weekends more than they do on the weekdays.